pieaerts/pieaerts/_masterclasses/photography-expedition--ladakh-india-may-18-29.md

 starting_date: 2019-03-08 00:00:00
 subtitle:
 introduction_html: >-
-  <h4>&nbsp;</h4><p>DUE TO THE RECENT CORONA VIRUS OUTBREAK THIS EXPEDITION WILL
+  <h4>DUE TO THE RECENT CORONA VIRUS OUTBREAK THIS EXPEDITION WILL BE
-  BE RESCHEDULED TO LATER THIS YEAR</p><p>Join me on an adventure of a lifetime to the remote Ladakh region in Northen India to explore the high-altitude lifestyle of the Ladakhi people.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>
+  RESCHEDULED TO LATER THIS YEAR.
+MORE INFORMATION WILL FOLLOW THROUGH MY SOCIAL CHANNELS.
+STAY TUNED.&nbsp;</h4><p>&nbsp;</p><p>Join me on an adventure of a lifetime to the remote Ladakh region in Northen India to explore the high-altitude lifestyle of the Ladakhi people.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>
 gallery_url: /none/
 subscribe_url: 'http://remotexpeditions.com/portfolio_page/ladakh-photography-expedition/'